maher460/maher460.github.io/_pages/about.md

 ---
 permalink: /
-title: "About - Maher Khan"
+title: "About me - Maher Khan"
 author_profile: true
 redirect_from:
   - /about/